-Substantially all of the NB Timberlands' sales of spruce and fir sawlogs and pulpwood are directed towards Twin Rivers' owned or managed lumber, pulp and paper mills, making Twin Rivers Acadian's largest customer.
+The majority of the NB Timberlands' sales of spruce and fir sawlogs and pulpwood are directed towards Twin Rivers' owned lumber, pulp and paper mills, making Twin Rivers Acadian's largest customer.
 Twin Rivers acquired certain property and assets from Fraser Papers in April 2010, including fibre supply agreements with Acadian.

-Approximately 29% of Acadian's total sales for the year ended December 31, 2014 and 28% of Acadian's total sales for the year ended December 31, 2013, were derived from sales to Twin Rivers.
-Twin Rivers was a related party prior to Brookfield completing the sale of its interest in Twin Rivers on June 10, 2013.
+Approximately 13% of Acadian's total sales for the year ended December 31, 2016 and 26% of Acadian's total sales for the year ended December 31, 2015, were derived from sales to Twin Rivers.